Isaacogando/CatPhotoApp/README.md

 # CatPhotoApp
-A simple cat photo only using html
+A simple cat photo page only using html